Vidyasagar883/SQL_Retail_Sales_Project/README.md

 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+5. **Power BI Reports**: Build a dynamic, one-page dashboard in Power BI to visually track core sales KPIs like Total Revenue and Profit Margin.

 ## Project Structure